ISISComputingGroup/ibex_developers_manual/backend_system/Building-and-installing-genie_python.md

 Please check that Notepad++ is set to replace tabs with spaces - it saves a lot of bother later when writing scripts.

+On some computer you may have to [set the core type that the `open blas` library uses](genie_python-Troubleshooting#genie_python-rashes-on-start-underlying-python-works-but-fails-on-import-numpy).

 ### The location of instrument specific scripts

 By default when setting an instrument the `init_default.py` file is loaded.
 This file checks for the existence of a folder called `C:\Instrument\Settings\config\NDX%INSTNAME%\Python` and adds this to the system path if it does.
 If this path exists and contains a file called `init_%INSTNAME%.py`, it will load it too.